Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering

-By definition, the root cause clusters contain similar images.
-As described above, it is helpful to find representatives in each cluster to minimize the retraining effort, and most particularly that related to labeling.
-To do so, we rely on the core points of clusters (see \ref{sec:dbscanAlgorithm}).
+To minimize the retraining effort, and most particularly that related to labeling, we look for representatives images in each cluster.
+For that, we rely on the core points (see Section~\ref{sec:dbscanAlgorithm}).
 The choice of the core points is motivated by the fact that they represent better the shape of a particular cluster than a centroid.
 As described in Section \ref{sec:dbscanAlgorithm}, a root cause cluster is typically represented by several core points.
 The border points that define the cluster's shape are localized around the core points.
 We assume that the points close to the core points contain enough information to replace the other border points.
 These points usually take approximately the same shape as the cluster \cite{kriegel2011density}.
-Recall that core points, unlike centroids, can represent a non-convex cluster \cite{kriegel2011density} with arbitrary shapes.
+Recall that core points, unlike centroids, can represent a non-convex cluster with arbitrary shapes.

 Algorithm~\ref{alg:unsafe_set_selection} show the steps for the selection of the unsafe set for retraining.
 The algorithm requires the root cause clusters and their core points.
 It also requires an improvement set.
-We also illustrate these steps in Figure \ref{fig:unsafe_set_selection}

 The algorithm starts by assigning every image in the improvement set to the closest core point in terms of euclidean distance (line 1, Algorithm~\ref{alg:unsafe_set_selection}).

 On lines 2 and 3, \APPR computes $N$, the number of images to be selected for the unsafe set and the number of images to be selected from each root cause cluster $i$, denoted as $r_i$, where $r_i = N \times \frac{C_i}{C}$. $C$ is the number of images in the improvement set and $C_i$ is the number of such images assigned to cluster $i$.
 Unsafe set images across root cause clusters therefore preserve the distribution of the improvement set across such clusters.